BobTheNerd10/Re-Replanted/README.md

 ## How to Help / Making Suggestions
 There are several different ways to help!
 And I greatly appreciate anyone who takes the time to! :D
-- To get in touch and see what needs to be done, go to the forum post for this project in the PvZ1 Modding Discord (linked below.)
+- To see what needs to be done, check out the [spreadsheet](https://docs.google.com/spreadsheets/d/10N_Q6xMBUn9X6yh2J6AfADarAxr983ox4QMMI-m2s5A/edit?usp=sharing) of Replanted's issues that need to be fixed!
+(It's also linked below.)
+You can also ask me personally (hi! im BobTheNerd10) or ask in the forum post titled "Mod(s) to fix PvZ Replanted" within the #mod-hub channel of the [PvZ1 Modders Association discord](https://discord.gg/cGBwQQaC7m).
 - To suggest ideas/bug fixes for the project, either contact me or make a suggestion on the Google Sheet (also linked below!)
 - If you find a bug with the mod, either contacr me or create a github issue.
 - If you want to help code, either get in contact with me or create a GitHub pull request with your code changes!